En Español, Preguntas frecuentes sobre la afasia

 How Do You Communicate With a Person With Aphasia?

 Does Aphasia Affect a Person’s Intelligence?

 NO. A person with aphasia may have difficulty retrieving words and names, but the person’s intelligence is basically intact.
 Aphasia is not like Alzheimer’s disease; for people with aphasia it is the ability to access ideas and thoughts through language – not the ideas and thoughts themselves- that is disrupted.
-But because people with aphasia have difficulty communicating, others often mistakenly assume they are mentally ill or have mental retardation.
+But because people with aphasia have difficulty communicating, it is often confused with other conditions.